Aravind-2000/LibraryManagementSystem_Backend/README.md

 3. Configure the database:
    - Create a new MySQL database for the application.
-   - Update the `application.properties` file with your database connection details.
+   - Update the `application.yml` file with your database connection details.

 4. Build the project using Maven: